 To import goods, you will need an EORI number that begins with GB, and you will need to declare items once they enter Great Britain via an entry overview statement.
 This implies that the goods qualify for customs duty and import VAT.
 You will also have to find out applicable VAT rates and duties (including services VAT).

 Up until 30 June 2021 (six months after the conclusion of the transition period), you have the option to make a supplementary statement for imported products from the European Union.
 This implies that you document the goods in your own bookkeeping, invoice for the VAT if you’re eligible, and make a statement up to six months after the goods have been imported.

 The good news for VAT registered importers: postponed VAT accounting.

 The EU will no longer need to capture information on sales, weights, and commodity codes to track the movement of goods within the EU.
-However, the UK government are still keen to capture information on the value of goods being imported into the UK from the EU so have decided to keep Intrastat reporting for imports only for 2021.
+However, the UK government is still keen to capture information on the value of goods being imported into the UK from the EU, so have decided to keep Intrastat reporting for imports only for 2021.